SheetJS/j/README.md

 NOTE: There are some known issues regarding global modules in Windows.
 The best bet is to `npm install j` in your git directory before diffing.

+## Notes

+Segmentation faults in node v0.10.31 stem from a bug in node.
+J will throw an error if it is running under that version.
+Since versions prior to v0.10.30 do not exhibit the problem, rolling back to a previous version of node is the best remedy.
+See <https://github.com/joyent/node/issues/8208> for more information.